auracmd/.github/profile/README.md

 - **Result:** When the goal is achieved, the middleService sends the final result back to the user, including details like the file's final name and location.

+>[!NOTE]
+>While this is just an example of the internal process, the main goal is to have a system that can effectively fulfill a user's request.

 This communication allows auracmd to handle edge cases and adapt its strategy, ensuring a successful outcome for multi-step tasks.

 ### Architecture overview